Jahia/jahia-nextjs-initiative/doc/setup.md

 an instance of Jahia accessible by vercel.
 Let's assume you have a jahia cloud environnement up and runing ([ask for a demo cloud environnement][ask-demo-cloud])

+### Deployment overview
+this section resume the five actions to do, to set up the Nextjs initiative project in the cloud:
+- Jahia
+  - Create a personal api token used by next.js app to call jahia api from back to back [>> read more](#personal-api-token)
+  - With a curl call to the Jahia provisioning API, deploy modules and import webproject [>> read more](#jahia-provisioning)
+  - Register the new vercel/next.js instance and the preview secret [>> read more](#jahia-post-configuration)
+- Vercel
+  - Clone and deploy next-js github project from  Jahia repo [>> read more](#next-industrial-webapp-deployment)
+  - Register the Jahia instance via environment variables [>> read more](#next-industrial-webapp-configuration)

 ### Jahia

 #### Personal API Token